Caring for your jewellery

 Caring for Gold Vermeil

-Never wear your gold vermeil jewellery while showering or swimming, unfortunately Chlorine at high at temperatures can permanently damage your gold vermeil jewellery.
-Avoid lotions, potions, perfumes and any form of chemical as this can damage and discolour your gold vermeil jewellery, should it come in to contact with any chemical or products it should be rinsed immediately.
-Always insure you dry thoroughly as moister can damage the vermeil.
+Never wear your gold vermeil jewellery while showering or swimming, unfortunately, chlorine at high at temperatures can permanently damage your gold vermeil jewellery.
+Avoid lotions, potions, perfumes and any form of chemical, as this can damage and discolour your gold vermeil jewellery, should it come in to contact with any chemical or products, it should be rinsed immediately.
+Always ensure you dry thoroughly as moisture can damage the vermeil.

-Vermeil should not be polished It should only be dusted with a soft 100% cotton cloth, cleaned gently with warm soapy water, (avoid antibacterial soaps and soaps containing oil), insure that it is dried thoroughly after cleaning.
+Vermeil should not be polished.
+It should only be dusted with a soft 100% cotton cloth, cleaned gently with warm soapy water, (avoid antibacterial soaps and soaps containing oil), and you must ensure that it is dried thoroughly after cleaning.
 Do not use any cleaning chemicals, polishing agents or abrasive compounds as this will damage the layers of deposited gold and cause them to wear.

 - Please note hand sanitiser is very damaging to gold plating and could completely remove the gold plated surface.
 Rings should not be worn when using hand sanitiser.
 Your hands must be completely sanitiser free before wearing rings.

-Vermeil will fade or go dull looking in time and due to being a surface finish may eventually wear off all depending on the age and care of the jewellery therefore Rebecca Furze jewellery offer a re-plating service to bring your pieces back to its original look.
-Your Gold vermeil jewellery providing it has been cared for correctly has a 3 month warranty and this service is free for the first 3months from purchase date after this period the service is chargeable please contact for a quote.
+Vermeil will fade or go dull looking in time and due to being a surface finish may eventually wear off all depending on the age and care of the jewellery.
+Therefore Rebecca Furze jewellery offer a re-plating service to bring your pieces back to there original look.
+Your Gold vermeil jewellery, providing it has been cared for correctly, has a 3 month warranty and this service is free for the first 3 months from purchase date.
+After this period, the re-plating service is chargeable, prices for very small pieces start from as little as £5.00 each, however please contact us for a quote.

-All jewellery can be made in solid Gold however the cost of gold is at an all time high so this will reflect in the cost.
-On average solid 9ct gold will be 5 -7 times the price of a gold plated/vermeil piece and 18ct can be as much as 10 -15 times the price.
-If you would like to opt for a solid piece of jewellery over Gold plated/vermeil please get in contact on the contacts page where we can give you a quote.
+All jewellery can be made in solid gold, however the cost of gold is at an all time high so this will be reflected in the cost.
+On average, solid 9ct gold will be 5 -7 times the price of a gold plated/vermeil piece, and 18ct can be as much as 10 -15 times the price.
+If you would like to opt for a solid piece of jewellery over gold plated/vermeil please get in contact on the contacts page so we can give you a quote.

 Repairs and Re-Conditioning

-All jewellery made from precious metals will be subject to natural wear and tear overtime and vulnerable to accidents and miss use. and it may need to be repaired, re-polished or re-plated, we therefore offer a re-conditioning jewellery service please contact us on our contact page for a quote.
+All jewellery made from precious metals will be subject to natural wear and tear over time and vulnerable to accidents and misuse.
+It may need to be repaired, re-polished or re-plated.
+We therefore offer a re-conditioning jewellery service please contact us for a quote.

 We hope you enjoy looking after and wearing your pieces that were handcrafted by Rebecca Furze.
-If your require any further information please do not hesitate to contact us you can do this via our contact page.
+If you require any further information, please do not hesitate to contact us.